-Seemingly uncontrollable and unpredictable anger is a problem for some people with mental health condition.
-As a therapist, I diagnose people with intermittent explosive disorder which is a DSM 5 diagnosable condition.
+Seemingly uncontrollable and unpredictable anger is a problem for some people with a mental health condition.
+As a therapist, I diagnose people with intermittent explosive disorder, which is a DSM 5 diagnosable condition.

-In most of the cases I have encountered, adolescents and young adults, seem to have the most difficult controlling their symptoms in the wake of a new or mismanaged diagnosis.
-This prevalence of this disorder among teens and young adults is often rooted in access issues to treatment, developmental, environmental, parental, and cultural considerations which sometimes, due to stigma, families and other collaterals minimise the reality of this condition or don’t consign to the benefits of seeking mental health treatment.
+In most of the cases I have encountered, adolescents and young adults seem to have the most difficulty controlling their symptoms in the wake of a new or mismanaged diagnosis.
+The prevalence of this disorder among teens and young adults is often rooted in access issues to treatment, developmental, environmental, parental, and cultural considerations, which sometimes, due to stigma, families and other collaterals minimise the reality of this condition or don’t consign to the benefits of seeking mental health treatment.

 When I completed home visits for the most severe cases in NYC and the outlying boroughs, it became hard to ignore the very real cultural and ethnic considerations blocking many teens under my care from treatment.

 Mobile therapists can observe their patients in the classroom too, and provide the sort of collateral treatment necessary to reshape and re-pattern the interpersonal landscape of people suffering from this condition.
-Thus, the expression of a patients personality, which can, in turn, contribute to a person’s volatility or lability can be monitored in vivid, live in a patients own environment, when they explode on their friends, family and neighbours during the course of session.
+Thus, the expression of a patient’s personality, which can, in turn, contribute to a person’s volatility or lability, can be monitored in vivid detail, live in a patient’s own environment, when they explode on their friends, family, and neighbours during the course of a session.

 After working with so many angry people, I find that it is the most soft-spoken, seemingly calm, and level-headed individuals, who are diagnosed with IED or are outrageously quick to anger.
 Why is this?
 I have a few suspicions.
 People already ‘high-strung’, ‘Type-A’, or just plain loud are usually not the primary culprits for creating large displays and scenes in stores and public venues.